Are you always comparing yourself to others on Facebook, Twitter, and Instagram?

-From where you are standing, the view on the other side will always looks different.
+From where you are standing, the view from the other side will always look different.
 When you are on the other side, you will never get back the same view from where you are standing now.

 5. We compare to stay the same, not to change.

-Actually there’s nothing wrong with comparison.
+Actually, there’s nothing wrong with a comparison.
 It’s your purpose of comparison which is important.
 Business compares with each other so they know what they are doing right and what they are doing wrong.
 So they can adjust their actions and do better.

 Most of us compare to feel worse about ourselves or to maintain our self-image.
 We didn’t compare because we want growth.
 In fact, the last thing we want is change.
 We compare to stay the same.
 We either compete to maintain our superior self-image or get discouraged to maintain our inferior self-image.
 It’s never about growth.

 Comparison, for most of us, is just a tool to help us stay passive in life.

 We spent so much time looking at other people’s lives and judging others so that we don’t have to spend any time on our own.
 So unless you are comparing to make a change in your life, stop comparing yourself to others.